 Established on August 14, 1965, Battleship Cove is the largest collection of US Naval ships in the world.
-The museum houses different battleships, a destroyer, a submarine, and PT boats, along with many different types of exhibits.
+This museum houses different battleships, a destroyer, a submarine, and PT boats as well as many different types of naval exhibits.
 The USS Massachusetts is one of the main attractions of Battleship Cove.
-The USS Massachusetts was the first American ship to fire a 16" projectile.
-The ships located here presents stories of America's past and allows you to take a trip back in time.
+This particular ship was the first American ship to fire a 16" projectile.
+The ships located here presents stories of America's past and allows visitors to take a trip back in time.
 The Cove's maritime museum provides educational programs, community programs, and different events.

 Backstory and Context

 Battleship Cove is more than a graveyard for old warships.
 The boats located here still play the important role of teaching tourists about American history while allowing them to take trips to the past.
 There are many different exhibits that provide us with connections between the different ships and their history, including the main attraction of the USS Massachusetts.
 Also known as "Big Mamie," the USS Massachusetts was involved in countless battles.
 Commissioned in Boston in 1942, "Big Mamie" wasn't deemed inactive until mid-1946.
 This battleship is known to be the first American ship to fire a 16" projectile.
-This occurred during the 1942 invasion of North Africa, against a French battleship known as Jean Bart.
-Big Mamie was kept in a reserve fleet until 1962 when it was sold for scrap.
+This occurred during the 1942 invasion of North Africa against a French battleship known as Jean Bart.
+The ship was kept in a reserve fleet until 1962 when it was sold for scrap.
 Through the aid of local school children and the crew that once ran the ship, money was raised and "Big Mamie" was brought to Battleship Cove.
 Other exhibits included in Cove besides the USS Massachusetts, the USS Lionfish, and the USS Joseph P. Kennedy Jr. are some PT Boats, the USS Fall River, a battleship mainly used for nuclear weapons testing, and the Hiddensee, a battleship first commissioned by the East German Navy.